Egg Freezing FAQ

 Q: How long does the egg freezing process take?

-A: The timeline is dependent on the individual’s situation, but the egg freezing process from start to finish typically takes 2-3 weeks for most patients.
+A: The timeline is dependent on the individual’s situation, but the egg freezing process from start to finish typically takes 6 weeks for most patients, which includes the initial consultation, testing and treatment planning.

 Q: What does the egg freezing process involve?